-Every now and again I receive an email from somebody who hasn’t used Lightroom before and would like to know the benefits of using it.
-So I thought it would be helpful to put together a list of reasons for trying Lightroom.
-Let’s see what they are!
-And while you’re here, don’t forget to check out my free Introducing Lightroom email course.
+Every now and again I receive an email from somebody who hasn’t used Lightroom Classic before and would like to know the benefits of using it.
+So I thought it would be helpful to put together a list of reasons for trying Lightroom Classic.

-1. It’s easy to browse your photos in Lightroom
+Lightroom Classic Benefit #1: It’s easy to browse your photos

 How do you view the photos saved on your hard drive?
 One option is use the operating system to browse photos.
 But this is slow, especially with Raw files.

 Most photographers use an image browsing application such as iPhoto, Adobe Bridge or Photo Mechanic (PC owners seem to have more options than Mac users for this type of software).
 These programs let you compare photos as well as view them.

 The benefit of Lightroom Classic is that it takes photo viewing up the next level.
 The science behind it is relatively simple – Lightroom Classic is built around a database (called the Catalog) which contains information about all your photos, including the location they are saved on your hard drives.
 It builds previews of your photos so that you can browse them quickly and easily.

 Lightroom Classic also has advanced options for letting you compare photos and group them into permanently saved selections (these are called Collections).
 It’s organization tools are better than just about anybody else’s.
 The closest rival to Lightroom Classic at the moment when it comes to image browsing and organization is Capture One Pro from Phase One.
 Other applications like Exposure 5, Luminar 4 and ON1 Photo Raw 2020 are catching up, but they’re not there yet.

 It does all this in the Library module.
 This screenshot shows you what it looks like.